Documents

 EXTRA SCHENGEN AREA

-The electronic gates (E-gates) at Milan Bergamo Airport, active for document control both on departure and arrival, allow access with a biometric passport.
-Italian citizens over the age of 14 can use their electronic identity card for document reading and recognition.
+The eGates at Milan Bergamo Airport, active for document checks on both departure and arrival, allow access with a biometric passport.
+Italian citizens can also use them with an electronic ID card if they are over 14 years old, or over 12 if accompanied.